 Those who oppose vaccination for Lyme disease point out that in areas where Lyme disease is endemic, 90% of dogs have antibodies to the disease, indicating they have been exposed to the bacteria.
 Still only 5-10% of these dogs become ill, and they can be treated with Doxycycline, an inexpensive antibiotic.
 Vaccine opponents are concerned these vaccines carry some risk, and that the vaccine may cause more harm than the disease itself.
 They also fear that the vaccine will increase the white blood cells, and these cells will cause kidney inflammation (glomerulonephritis).

 Yes.
 Lyme disease causes arthritis (inflammation of the joint).
 Pets with Lyme disease limp and have intermittent, wandering arthritis that affects one joint one day, and the same or another joint the next day.
 The painful arthritic joint may be hot and swollen so that pets walk stiffly and arch their backs.
 With inflammation comes cartilage damage, and the possibility of long-term joint destruction.
-If you pet has arthritis and is on pain medication already, we recommend joint supplements, Omega 3 fatty acids and antioxidants such as those listed below.
+If you pet has arthritis and is on pain medication already, we recommend joint supplements such as those listed below.